 The Lees Performance Series lived up to their name and also offered unrestricted movement.
 The roomy fit and stretch cotton was highly flexible.
-A surprise high scorer in the metric was the Dickies Original 874, which despite their thick fabric and tighter fit, allowed for a decent amount of movement.
+A surprise high scorer in the metric was the Dickies Original 874, which allowed for a decent amount of movement, despite their thicker fabric and tighter fit.

 Perhaps the only truly subjective metric in the bunch, there is an element of personal taste when it comes to rating stye.
 That being said, we took into account modern trends and sensibilities when looking at this metric.
 A long time staple of streetwear fashion, the Dickies 874 Originals were some of the most stylish pants we tried on.
-With a clean silhouette and a straight bordering on slim fit, they offer a classic look that won't be going out of style any time soon.
+With a clean silhouette and a fit that was straight, or bordering on a slim fit, they offer a classic look that won't be going out of style any time soon.